Cosmic-Citrus/grade-book/readme.md

 ## To-Do

-* modify heat-maps by moving xticklabel of perfect score from bottom x-axis to top x--axis
+* modify heat-maps by either transforming 2-D data or by moving xticklabels from bottom x-axis to top x-axis

+* fix `missing number student scores` in legend of heat-maps

 * add email functionality